ForgeRock/forgeops-init/cicd/README.md

 * `skaffold deploy` is used instead of `skaffold dev`.
 This is a one shot "deploy and exit" flow.
 * We use kustomize overlays to change the attributes that are unique to the `test` deployment (namespace, ingress, etc.)

-If the apps are already deployed, a rolling update is done.
-Provided we have "immutable" containers (this does not work yet for AM - stay tuned!) we should be able to use deployments to roll back / forward.
+Applications are deployed using rolling updates.
+This does not work yet for AM - stay tuned!
+Again, you can use `kubectl` to perform rollbacks.

 ## Notes